thg303/react-dates/README.md

 ## Live Playground

-For examples of the datepicker in action, go to http://airbnb.io/react-dates.
+For examples of the jalaali datepicker in action, go to https://thg303.github.io/react-dates-jalaali/.

 OR